 - As a staff member, you can make a real difference by responding appropriately at the outset when another person discloses that they are experiencing or witnessing family violence.
 See the DOs and DON'Ts for general staff in Appendix A for some general advice. - Communicate your concern over the safety of the individual or others in the family and make sure you ask the question "Is it safe for you to go home tonight?"
-If the answer is no, then immediate action and referral to the Family Violence Officer is essential to discuss a safety plan or encourage the person to think about their own safety. - If there is no immediate concern for the person from the conversation you have with the discloser, strongly encourage them to allow you to involve the Family Violence Officer who has relevant training and contacts with local agencies and/or provide information about referral pathways or external agencies yourself. - You should make detailed notes of any relevant discussions with the individual and provide these to the Family Violence Officer for secure storage and future reference. - Be clear about the limits (if any) of confidentiality when responding. - Ask about their Residential Status.
+If the answer is no, then immediate action and referral to the Family Violence Officer is essential to discuss a safety plan, complete a brief MARAM or encourage the person to think about their own safety.

+- If there is no immediate concern for the person from the conversation you have with the discloser, strongly encourage them to allow you to involve the Family Violence Officer who has relevant training and contacts with local agencies and/or provide information about referral pathways or external agencies yourself. - Trust that the victim survivor is the expert in their situation, and they have been managing their risk for a while. - You should make detailed notes of any relevant discussions with the individual and provide these to the Family Violence Officer for secure storage and future reference. - Be clear about the limits (if any) of confidentiality when responding. - Ask about their Residential Status.
 When assessing clients, there should be a "Residential status option" in the family violence report form to encourage them to feel safe to share and able to feel like they will be heard.